-Willie Taggart Reportedly Will Be Named FSU Head Coach After 1 Year at Oregon
+Willie Taggart Named FSU Head Coach After 1 Year at Oregon

-Willie Taggart Reportedly Will Be Named FSU Head Coach After 1 Year at OregonDecember 5, 2017
+Willie Taggart Named FSU Head Coach After 1 Year at OregonDecember 5, 2017

-After just one year at Oregon, Willie Taggart will reportedly be named Jimbo Fisher's replacement at Florida State.
+After just one year at Oregon, Willie Taggart has been named Jimbo Fisher's replacement at Florida State, the school announced.

-Per college football reporter Brett McMurphy, Taggart reached agreement Tuesday to take over the Seminoles.
+College football reporter Brett McMurphy first reported that Taggart reached agreement Tuesday to take over the Seminoles.

 Taggart spent three years at Western Kentucky and four at South Florida before landing at Oregon, in both cases starting off slowly with a 2-10 season before turning things around for the better.
 He helped South Florida earn its first 10-win season in history in 2016.